Magic vs. Hawks Prediction & Picks - November 9

 - Atlanta hasn't covered the spread as a 3.5-point favorite or more this season, while Orlando covers as an underdog of 3.5 or more 66.7% of the time.

-- Orlando and its opponents have eclipsed the total 14.3% of the time this season (one out of seven).
-That's less often than Atlanta and its opponents have (four out of seven).

-- The Hawks have a .500 winning percentage as a moneyline favorite (1-1) this season, higher than the .250 winning percentage for the Magic as a moneyline underdog (1-3).
+- The Hawks have a .500 winning percentage as a moneyline favorite (1-1) this season, better than the .250 winning percentage for the Magic as a moneyline underdog (1-3).

 Put your picks to the test and bet on the Magic with BetMGM Sportsbook.